Babtsov/learning/git/README.md

 git reset --soft/hard/mixed | [ans](http://stackoverflow.com/a/3528483/4862276)
-git clean -i                | remove the files that are not being tracked in the working directory. git branch                  | to check what branch we are on. git checkout branch_name    | to change branch git checkout -b branch_name | creates and changes to the new branch git merge branch_name       | merge branch_name with the current branch (the current branch is the recieving branch) (git add file_name before mergining in case of a conflict) git branch -d branch_name   | delete a branch
+git clean -i                | remove the files that are not being tracked in the working directory. git branch                  | to check what branch we are on. git checkout b_name         | to change branch git checkout -b b_name      | creates and changes to the new branch git branch -f b_name dest   | forces the move of a branch to dest where dest can be another branch or SHA1 git merge b_name            | merge branch_name with the current branch (the current branch is the recieving branch) (git add file_name before mergining in case of a conflict) git branch -d branch_name   | delete a branch

 	Git Command         	     |       Description